South Devon Militia: French Revolutionary War

 However, a peace treaty having been agreed (the Treaty of Amiens), the Militia could be stood down, the South Devon being disembodied on 24 April 1802.

 Napoleonic Wars

 The Peace of Amiens did not last long, and the Militia were soon called out again.
 The warrant to embody the Devon and Exeter Militia was sent to the Lord Lieutenant (Earl Fortescue) on 11 March 1803, and the South Devons were duly embodied on 31 March 1803.
 All three Devon regiments assembled at Plymouth, where they trained alongside the Regulars, with particular emphasis on the Light Companies, and six chosen men from each of the other companies trained as marksmen alongside the Light Companies.
 Rewards were posted on 1 August 1803 for the apprehension 23 men who had not rejoined the regiment and were listed as deserters, though a number were believed to be serving on naval warships, in the Regular Army or working in London or Newfoundland.

+During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the South Devons, with 575 men in 10 companies under Lt-Col Sir William Elford, were stationed at Bristol as part of a brigade under Maj-Gen Josiah Champagné.